keithpitt/vendor/Readme.markdown

 During the early days of Vendor development, another dependency/package manager called [CocoaPods](https://github.com/alloy/cocoapods) came on the seen.
-I had a look into the project, but _I_ like my all the source files in my project to be in one place.
-I didn't like the idea of compiling all my dependencies into a static lib.
-I also don't like the approach of _requiring_ all libs to be commited to the main CocoaPods repo (just like [homebrew](https://github.com/mxcl/homebrew)).
+I had a look into the project, but _I_ prefer all the source files for my dependencies to be stored in the project itself - not hidden in a static library.
+I tend to tweak and read through those libraries, so having the source readily available is handy.
+I also don't like the approach of _requiring_ all the libraries to be commited to the centralized git repo (similar to [homebrew](https://github.com/mxcl/homebrew)).
 I think it puts alot of pressure on the maintainer to make sure that he reviews all the libs and that they're not doing anything smelly.
+It also fattens the git repo :D

 In saying that, trying to solve the problem of iOS dependency management, is tough, and a big shout out to anyone that tries to solve